Rome Travel Guide

 - Anchor: Borghese Gallery

-Trastevere (evening energy)
+Trastevere

-- Best time: late afternoon into night
+- Best time: late afternoon into evening

 - Fill: scenic streets, dinner, bars, river crossing